poenmasem/GetPrivacy/README.md

 - [BDO Ultimate Performance Guide](https://docs.google.com/document/d/1cyLaDiPL_B6nOZw_qPE_wOGuoeRT-qddTjevTFoFBkg/edit)

 ## Issues
 Still finding a better & an user-friendly script to strip-down Windows 8 ISO File.
 But as I said, Windows 10 AME is a better choice than stripping-down(using **any** method) and using Windows 8.
+(Note: Windows 7 & 8 is not safe to use anymore.
+But they can be used if you do things in it safely.
+Please be careful.
+Mainly Avoid **using cracked programs, unsafe mails**, unsafe websites(use these [add-ons](#add-ons) that secure you from many nasty things)), and using Internet Explorer.
+But in future, many programs will stop supporting Win 7 & 8.)

 ## Contact
 - Instagram: [@tom_dko](https://www.instagram.com/tom_dko/)